 Day 5: Borghese Gallery and the Historic Center of Rome

-After a day out of the city, you will be ready to get right into it.
+After a day out of the city, you will be ready to get right back into it.
 On your fifth day, you will be visiting Borghese Gallery, one of the best art collections in the world, and explore the historic center of Rome.
 Once you are done with the gallery, you will literally have no obligations to be anywhere at a specific time – so you can take it easy.

 Map of day three Rome itinerary